Derek King talks positive takeaways from 2018-19 IceHogs season, hopes to return as coach

 Brandon Hagel, Chad Krys and Philipp Kurashev showed that they’ll be immediate contributors next season.
-And with a roster that could be left with a significant number of free-agency holes, young talent will be a welcomed part of the equation.
+And with a roster that could be left with key free-agency holes, young talent will be a welcomed part of the equation.

 “We gave some (young) guys an opportunity to play, and they reacted well,” King said.
 “They played hard and they didn’t quit.
 I don’t think a young kid coming into this dressing room this year can say they didn’t get a fair shot of playing in big games or even getting the opportunity to play at all.
 We needed to win games, obviously, but I was always rotating the lineup–putting in new guys, putting in young guys, putting them in situations, especially at the end.
 Reese Johnson, Hagel and Kurashev–they were in our lineup.”

 The IceHogs played a chunk of this season without a big part of their offense.
 Injuries sidelined last year’s rookie scoring machine Matthew Highmore for 63 games.
 William Pelletier missed 35.
 Terry Broadhurst and Tyler Sikura were also in and out of the lineup.

 “Most of our injuries were key guys that are here to score goals and put up numbers,” King said.
 “We just couldn’t stay healthy long enough to go on a little roll.
 That’s learning for me.
 But I don’t like to make excuses.
 We still had enough (bodies) to make the playoffs.”
 R.